A short history of Aethel's first beanie

 Now their skills have broadened to knitted scarves, gloves and, of course, beanie hats.

-There will be 12 different colours.
+We chose 13 different colours.
 We found it hard to choose.

 Though they would choose very different colours.